Yorkshire Evening Post

 Today's competitive creative climate demands more from dancers and choreographers than technique.
 Those who manage to grasp a range of creative enterprise skills have an edge over their competitors and are more likely to excel.

-Future Now is an evening of performances by students graduating from NSCD's BA (Hons) course.
+I edited the programme for Future Now: an evening of performances by students graduating from NSCD's BA (Hons) course.

 So, you want to start copywriting.
 Whether it's going to be your full-time career, a part-time gig to earn you a side income, or you want to learn the craft to promote your business, you can't do it without help.
 Rather than jumping straight in, it's best to read up on the copywriting do's and don'ts so you're fully prepared.